+Ms Abigail Mary Chieng, a Step IT Up trainee from the programme’s pioneer intake and previously medical technologist, said, “After graduating from Life Sciences, tech felt out of reach.
+Even so, I know it is a thriving field that will drive our future.
+Step IT Up presented itself as a rare opportunity for me to get my foot into a growing industry, despite having little or no programming background.”
 As the programme’s first graduation date nears, another Step IT Up trainee, Mr Thaddeus Loei, has high hopes about breaking into the tech industry.
 “Due to the long, arduous hours working as a chef, I had little energy or time to sign up for tech courses.
 But Temus was willing to sponsor the required training for me to make the career conversion”, he said.
 “If a company was willing to do this even for its own job vacancies, then it showed that the company was invested in its own people.
 And this makes Temus a company worth growing alongside with.”

 According to Temus’ Founding Member and Chief Revenue Officer, Mr Srijay Ghosh, “Apart from the favourable feedback and response from the trainees of our pioneer cohort, we are equally delighted by the level of interest from our customers in both the public and private sectors, to partner with Temus to ‘place and train’ non-tech talent.”
 He adds, “Step IT Up forms a key thrust of Temus’ ‘Vision to Value’ offering, enabling our customers to grow and develop their talents in tandem with their broader enterprise-wide transformation efforts.”

-Applications to Step IT Up’s April intake closes on 20 February 2023
+Applications to Step IT Ups April intake closes on 20 February 2023